 No distribution has been made to the shareholder during the year or is proposed as at the year end.

 External auditor

-The Company's external auditor is KPMG.
+The Company's external auditor for the 2020-year end is KPMG.
 The contact details of KPMG are 1 Harbourmaster Place, IFSC, Dublin 1.